Bow drilling in Australia by Gordon Dedman

 Treatment of the ember

-The hearth board was carefully removed from the ember on a woodchip, remaining dust was put with the fingers onto the ember and was left consolidating for 1 or 2 minutes, like it is done everywhere else.
+The hearth board was carefully removed from the ember on a woodchip.
+The remaining dust was put with fingers onto the ember and left consolidating for 1 or 2 minutes like it is done everywhere else.

 Blowing the grass bundle into a flame

-Again, the same standard procedure as everywhere else.
-Ember was put into the grass bundle, slightly closed, and with long continuous, and directed blows activated.
+Again, the same standard procedure applies everywhere else.
+Ember was put into the grass bundle, slightly closed, with long, continuous, and directed blows activated.
 After every long blow and sidewards moving action with the bundle in hand – blow again.
 Until the smoke starts to turn yellow and the bundle breaks into flames.
-When this happens, the grass bundle is turned around, so that the flames are burning up into new grass blades and are transferred to the fire pit.
-Kindling crisscross atop.
-Thereafter putting on firewood pyramid style.
+When this happens, the grass bundle is turned around so that the flames are burning up into new grass blades and are transferred to the fire pit.
+Kindling crisscross atop and, after that, putting on firewood pyramid style.

 Lessons learned from Gordon about bow drill fire lighting